nukoseer/cas/README.md

 # cas

-Simple utility for setting CPU affinity of processes for Windows.
+Simple utility for setting CPU affinity for Windows.

-You can get latest build as zip archive here: [cas.zip](https://raw.githubusercontent.com/wiki/nukoseer/cas/cas.zip)
+You can get the latest build as a zip archive here: [cas.zip](https://raw.githubusercontent.com/wiki/nukoseer/cas/cas.zip)

-_Note: It is recommended to run cas as an administrator because some processes may require administrator rights for setting affinity._
+_Note: It is recommended to run cas.exe as an administrator, some processes may require administrator rights for setting affinity._

 # Usage